maxmmeindl/ParaDocs/AMENDED_COMPLAINT_DRAFT.md

 ### VI.
 EXCEPTIONAL CIRCUMSTANCES

-12. The 1,340-day delay alone warrants summary judgment on liability, as no reasonable factfinder could conclude such extreme delay complies with federal law.
+12. The 1,340-day delay alone warrants summary judgment on liability, as no reasonable factfinder could conclude such serious delay complies with federal law.
 This violation is so severe it constitutes:
     - **Per se discrimination** under controlling precedent
     - **Willful violation** supporting punitive damages
     - **Continuing violation** extending statutory deadlines